ElnazDi/NLP-Text-Mining-Sentiment-Analysis/README.md

-## Data Mining (NLP: Natural Language Processing) - Setiment Analysis
+## Data Mining (NLP: Natural Language Processing) - Sentiment Analysis

 In the following we can do text mining and sentiment analysis in python using Scikit-Learn to train the model like Random forest, making bag of the words and make predictions on new entry or making recomendation systems base on the people feellings...